 Michael F. Wilkes is President and Chief Executive Officer of the Company (appointed in January 2011).
 Mr Wilkes is a mining engineer with over 30 years of broad international experience, predominantly in precious and base metals across Asia and Australia.
-Most recently, as Executive General Manager of Operations at OZ Minerals, he had responsibility for the evaluation studies, construction and operation of the Prominent Hill copper gold project in South Australia, which is one of the more significant recent resource developments in Australia.
+Most recently, as Executive General Manager of Operations at OZ Minerals Ltd, he had responsibility for the evaluation studies, construction and operation of the Prominent Hill copper gold project in South Australia, which is one of the more significant recent resource developments in Australia.
 Preceding this, he was General Manager of the Sepon gold copper project for Oxiana in Laos.
 His earlier experience was in Papua New Guinea in senior roles and, at the outset of his career, at Mount Isa Mines in operations and design.
 In January 2011, he was appointed Chief Executive Officer, and was appointed to the Board of Directors as Managing Director in April 2011.

 He has a Bachelor of Engineering (Honours) from the University of Queensland, a Master of Business Administration from Deakin University, and is a member of the Australian Institute of Mining and Metallurgy, and the Australian Institute of Company Directors.
+He is also on the Administration Committee and Chairman of the Governance Committee for the World Gold Council.